There are truths on this side of the Pyranees, which are falsehoods on the other.

 In the liberal arts ideal, public schools exist to introduce young people to a variety of disciplines and ideas that they’ve probably never encountered or considered.
 “Exploratories” is a virtue – students experience a variety of courses in academics, business, trades, performing arts and physical education.
 Yes, students may not like basketball, woodworking or reading Shakespeare, and they may employ that classic of resistance, “it’s boring”, but school might be the only place they ever get to expand their “zone of relevancy”.
 Unlike the progressive demand to teach what’s “relevant”, the liberal arts ideal asks, “If they’ve never tried it, how do they know they won’t like it?”
 I remember hating Technology 8 at the beginning of the year, but by the end I found woodworking and drafting to be wonderfully creative activities.
 My preconceptions would never have allowed me to find these passions without being “compelled”.
-In the early years of my Bachelor of Arts degree, I discovered a passion for political science and the philosophy of science; my preferred choice, history, became a secondary interest.
-And I was grateful that I took algebra right to Grade 12; otherwise, my university economics courses would have been much more difficult.
+In the early years of my Bachelor of Arts degree, I discovered a passion for political philosophy; my preferred choices, history and English, became my minors.
+And I was grateful that I had to take algebra right to Grade 12; otherwise, my university economics courses would have been much more difficult.
 (When I was a teenager, I was sure that math was irrelevant.
 I was wrong.)
 So, I am grateful for the need to take a wider range of courses beyond my initial preferences.

 A liberal arts education also believes that a broad exposure to a variety of disciplines provides a general education.
 This general education, in turn, forms the basis of creative and critical thought.
 As Professor Robert Harris has said, “Knowledge of many subject areas provides a cross fertilization of ideas, a fullness of mind that produces new ideas and better understanding.”
 Content isn’t “factoids” or “information”, as the progressives like to (mis)characterize it; content is the very essence of what we use to think comparatively, critically and creatively.
 [Thus, if we have to look it up in Google, the thought has probably passed us by.]
 The distinction between skill and content, as I’ve argued before (here and here), is simply unsustainable.